salihkkus/XON-PHP/README.md

--BASICS OF PHP PROGRAMMING LANGUAGE
+- BASICS OF PHP PROGRAMMING LANGUAGE
--Web Development with PHP
+- Web Development with PHP
--Introduction to MySQL
+- Introduction to MySQL
--PHP and MySQL Integration
+- PHP and MySQL Integration
+- Web Development with PHP and JavaScript